RandomSearch18/a-level-project/docs/readme.md

 - Accessibility
   - The app will have lots of options to aid with accessible pedestrian travel
   - This is a key unique feature of the app, so I want to mention it in a one-line description
+- Cross-platform support
+- Keeping it simple
+- Benefit to the environment (perhaps)
+  - As the app will make it easier for people to get around by walking, which is better for the environment than powered transport

 ##### Brainstorming